Gerlowski/update-linux/README.md

 sudo ntpdate -u ntp.ubuntu.com
 ```

--The other possible issue is that you might not have the ```ca-certificates``` package installed, and so GitHub's SSL certificate isn't trusted.
+- The other possible issue is that you might not have the ```ca-certificates``` package installed, and so GitHub's SSL certificate isn't trusted.
 If you are on Debian, you can resolve this by typing:
 ```
 sudo apt-get install ca-certificates
 ```